Table of Contents

 Clinical Presentation of URIs

 The symptoms of Influenza, other URIs and allergies can overlap.
-Patients with the common cold usually develop it within 2 to 3 days after exposure and include rhinorrhea, nasal congestion and sneezing.
+Patients with the common cold usually develop it within 2 to 3 days after exposure and include rhinorrhea, nasal congestion, and sneezing.
 Patients can also complain from a sore throat and painful swallowing.
-Cough can be a symptom in some cases.
+A cough can be a symptom in some cases.
 Patients might develop a fever for a day or two.

 Patients with bacterial pharyngitis might have a low-grade fever.
 Children can develop a skin rash.
 Unfortunately, history taking alone is usually not sufficient to exclude streptococcal pharyngitis.

-Patients with epiglottitis usually complain of sore throat, muffled sound, fever, drooling and can present within the tripod position.
+Patients with epiglottitis usually complain of a sore throat, muffled sound, fever, drooling and can present the tripod position.

 Diagnostic Workup in URIs

 The identification of the exact infecting organism should be attempted only when specific treatment can be provided or in the immunocompromised patient.
 Rapid tests are available for the detection of influenza and parainfluenza viruses.
 Viral cultures are the standard criterion for the identification of the viral etiology of the URI but the results are usually available too late to alter the medical treatment, two to four weeks.

 Complete blood count is helpful in excluding possible bacterial infections which are characterized by neutrophilia.
 Unfortunately, leukocytosis is rarely seen in URIs and complete blood count is usually not helpful in most cases.